Cinta Larga language

 Cinta Larga is a Tupian dialect cluster of Brazil, the largest language of the Monde branch.

 According to Moore (2005), Arara do Rio Guariba (Guariba River Arara), spoken in the northern part of Aripuanã Indigenous Park, is closely related to the Cinta Larga dialect cluster, and also shares some features with Suruí.
 26 words were collected by Hargreaves in 2001.
-It remains unclassified due to the lack of data.
+This language remains unclassified due to the lack of data.